jjthom87/QuestGroupProject/README.md

 ## QuestGroupProject

 Bubo is an app that will help you to keep track of your daily routines as well as your long time advantures to become a better you.
-It is user friendly and social media friendly
+It is user friendly and social media friendly.
+Add your own missions/quests or search/like/comment on others.

 ## Login Page